top of page

 • When Double Hand tagging, avoid locking arms, as this can hurt both players.
 It is also recommended to run bit to side of the player you are trying to tag.

-• Undead can't pick up darts during play unless told specific missions indicate to do so
+• Undead can't pick up darts during play unless told during specific missions they may do so

 Global Rules